anquanscan/sec-tools/README.md

 [Hexxo-Starl-client](https://github.com/CoastStarlight/Hexxo-Starl-client): n-gon hack client
 [DYFKeychain](https://github.com/chenxing640/DYFKeychain): ([Swift] https://github.com/dgynfi/DYFSwiftKeychain) This library is used to store text and data in Keychain securely for iOS, OS X, tvOS and watchOS.
 (Objective-C)
 [AllThingsOpen2018](https://github.com/nomadicmehul/AllThingsOpen2018): All Things Open is the largest "Open" technology event on the east coast.
 [WizardOpium](https://github.com/forrest-orr/WizardOpium): Google Chrome Use After Free
+[graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature): A curated list of adversarial attacks and defenses papers on graph-structured data.